dgrunwald/rust-cpython/README.md

 Supported Rust version:
 * Rust 1.13.0 or later
-* On Windows, we require rustc 1.15.0-nightly
+* On Windows, Rust 1.15.0 or later

 # Usage